lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 Following the similar idea of ELMo, OpenAI **GPT**, short for **Generative Pre-training Transformer** ([Radford et al., 2018](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf)), expands the unsupervised language model to a much larger scale by training on a giant collection of free text corpora.
 Despite of the similarity, GPT has two major differences from ELMo.
 The model architectures are different: ELMo uses a shallow concatenation of independently trained left-to-right and right-to-left multi-layer LSTMs, while GPT is a multi-layer transformer decoder.
 The use of contextualized embeddings in downstream tasks are different: ELMo feeds embeddings into models customized for specific tasks as additional features, while GPT finetunes the base model for all downstream tasks.
-Generative pretrained LM + task-specific fine-tuning has been proved to work in [ULMFiT](https://arxiv.org/abs/1801.06146).
+Generative pre-trained LM + task-specific fine-tuning has been proved to work in [ULMFiT](https://arxiv.org/abs/1801.06146).
 But in ULMFiT the fine-tuning happens in all layers gradually and ULMFiT focused on training techniques for stabilizing the fine-tuning process.

 ### Transformer Decoder as Language Model